Michigan forest habitat illustrating mixed cover and understory conditions relevant to wildlife management.

 Michigan forest habitat conditions relevant to wildlife management and conservation planning.

-We provide comprehensive habitat assessments to help landowners and managers understand existing conditions and identify opportunities for improvement.
-Our evaluations consider a wide range of environmental and biological factors, including soil characteristics, water quality, vegetation composition, habitat structure, and observed wildlife use across the landscape.
+We provide comprehensive habitat assessments to help landowners understand current conditions and identify opportunities for improvement.
+Evaluations are conducted on site and consider a wide range of environmental and biological factors, including soil characteristics, water features, vegetation composition, habitat structure, and observed wildlife use.

 Close-up illustration of a magnifying glass focusing on deer tracks.